By Vedika Global Anchor Teacher Vaidya Mahesh Sabade, M.D. (Ayu)

 In other words, consistently unhealthy physiology can cause certain tissues to behave abnormally, which may lay the foundation for certain diseases, including cancer.

 Understanding the sub-clinical conditions and going to the root cause helps prevent and treat such conditions.
 Our habits have such an influence on us that they can either make us healthy or create disease.
 With unhealthy habits of diet and lifestyle, the body starts to accumulate doshas, causing hindrance to normal body physiology.
 Such status of the body can lead to various defects in the tissues, making them vulnerable.
 This vulnerability, or impaired immunity, in tissues leads to diseases.
 Hence, treating such sub-clinical status is very crucial in terms of preventing many disorders and maintaining a healthy status of body and mind.

 In cancer specifically, it becomes necessary to find out why abnormal growth in tissues has happened and which doshas are responsible for that.
 Doshas, along with weakened dhatus, manifest such pathology.
 This accumulation of doshas needs to be reduced, along with strengthening the tissues.
 This can be supported with Ayurvedic herbs that will specifically improve the inner environment and recuperate the tissues.
 For this purpose, along with the herbs, a proper change in lifestyle and eating patterns becomes a crucial link.

 Recurring ailments affecting the same organ or tissues of the body make that organ vulnerable, causing a few abnormalities there.
-Liver disorder is a common example.
-Liver is the organ that is strongly responsible for the various primary functions of the body.
+The liver disorder is a common example.
+The liver is the organ that is strongly responsible for the various primary functions of the body.
 With excessive alcohol and excessively hot and pungent foods, the liver organ loses its immunity, making it susceptible to many disorders.

 About Dr. Mahesh Sabade